kundetivamsi2001/Supervised_LinearRegression/README.md

 2)The coefficient of determination (R-squared)

 #Assumptions in Linear Regression are
-**Simple linear regression assumes that there is a linear relationship between X and Y.
+---->Simple linear regression assumes that there is a linear relationship between X and Y.
-**The error term should be Normally Distributes **There should not be Heteroskedacity.
+----->The error term should be Normally Distributes
+------>There should not be Heteroskedacity.
-***There should not be Multicollinearity.
+------->There should not be Multicollinearity.